Inverse spin-Hall effect and spin-swapping in spin-split superconductors: Abstract

 \section{Abstract}

 When a spin-splitting field is introduced to a thin film superconductor, the spin currents polarized along the field couples to energy currents that can only decay via inelastic scattering.
-We study spin and energy injection into \jacob{such a} superconductor where spin-orbit impurity scattering yields inverse spin-Hall and spin-swapping currents. \jacob{We show that the combined presence of a spin-splitting field, superconductivity, and inelastic scattering gives rise to a renormalization of the} \lina{spin-Hall and spin-swap angles.
-In addition to an enhancement of the ordinary inverse spin-Hall effect, spin-splitting gives rise to unique inverse spin-Hall and spin-swapping signals five orders of magnitude stronger than the ordinary inverse spin-Hall signal.} \jacob{These can be completely controlled by the orientation of the spin-splitting field, resulting in a long-range charge} \lina{and spin} \jacob{accumulations detectable much further from the injector than in the normal-state.
-Our} results demonstrate that superconductors provide tunable inverse spin-Hall and spin-swapping signals with high detection sensitivity.
+We study spin and energy injection into such a superconductor where spin-orbit impurity scattering yields inverse spin-Hall and spin-swapping currents.
+We show that the combined presence of a spin-splitting field, superconductivity, and inelastic scattering gives rise to a strong enhancement of the ordinary inverse spin-Hall effect, as well as unique inverse spin-Hall and spin-swapping signals orders of magnitude stronger than the ordinary inverse spin-Hall signal.
+These can be completely controlled by the orientation of the spin-splitting field, resulting in a long-range charge and spin accumulations detectable much further from the injector than in the normal-state.
+While the enhanced inverse spin-Hall signals offer a major improvement in spin detection sensitivity, the unique spin-swap signals can be utilized for designing devices where both the spin and current directions are controlled and altered throughout the geometry.